 Long used as a base material for paper, that is actually the reason why old scrolls are called “papyrus”.

 Indeed, papyrus paper is an ancient paper production technique, where very thin slivers from the papyrus stem are superimposed on one another.
+They’re woven into a mat and then pressed together between two heavy flat stones to dry.

 Frequent papyrus problems and diseases